8 Best Sailing Shoes for 2025

 Helly Hansen Ahiga V4 Trainers

-2. Helly Hansen Ahiga V4 HP Trainers
+2. Helly Hansen Ahiga V4 HP Trainers - Buy from amazon

 Helly Hansen's Ahiga V4 Hydropower is a versatile performer that are frequently recommended to both novice and experienced sailors.
 The full arch support is exceptional, and according to reviews, the traction is said to be very effective even in the wettest conditions.